aws-samples/serverless-data-analytics/README.md

 ### How do you access Amazon Athena?

-Amazon Athena can be accessed via the AWS management console and a JDBC driver.
+Amazon Athena can be accessed via the AWS Management Console and a JDBC driver.
 You can programmatically run queries, add tables or partitions using the [JDBC driver](http://docs.aws.amazon.com/athena/latest/ug/connect-with-jdbc.html).

 ### What is the underlying technology behind Amazon Athena?